WRITING OBSTACLE

 Write a descriptive scene about what dinosaurs are really like.

 “Velociraptors are covered in fur!
-And the people here ride them like horses.
-They can jump super high.
-There are a lot of competitions here for them.”
+And people ride them—like horses.
+They can jump ridiculously high.
+There are whole competitions built around them.”

+“You can’t do that,” Mike blurts.
 “You can’t share our dimension with them!”
-Mike is scared.

 Comments 0